vitejs/vite/docs/config/server-options.md

 - **Type:** `boolean`
 - **Default:** `false`
 - **Experimental**
+- **Deprecated**

-Caches filenames of accessed directories to avoid repeated filesystem operations.
-Particularly in Windows, this could result in a performance boost.
-It is disabled by default due to edge cases when writing a file in a cached folder and immediately importing it.
+This option enabled an optimization to cache filenames of accessed directories to avoid repeated filesystem operations.
+It is now a noop due to edge cases when writing a file in a cached folder and immediately importing it.

 ## server.origin